Annual Report 2022

 The charity shop in Stade, Germany (sales of second-hand clothes and household items) closed, but they have kept their German registered foundation active to enable German taxpayers to make donations through them and benefit from tax deductions.

 Legal and accounting

-The statements of the 2019 accounts for the UK Foundation and Swiss registered foundations will be submitted to the appropriate governing authorities after being audited.
+The statements of the 2022 accounts for the UK Foundation and Swiss registered foundations will be submitted to the appropriate governing authorities after being audited.